rassweiler/kr-display/README.md

 - Create settings.json in project root with required settings, see example.
 - run the windows bat file to test on port 3000
 - Program will auto populate cells and utilities based on values in settings.json.
+- The server will begin creating data collection jobs for each cell.
-- The data collection will search the database for column [CellName] or [UtilityName] based on the list of cells or utilities in the settings file.
+- The job will query the mssql database and populate the display database.
+- The logic takes any columns not listed in the settings file and treats them as a new part ("PartName001" and "PartName001-Target").
+- The logic than sorts the parts and looks for "[partname]-Target" to set the target value of a given part.
+- This is done so that the number of parts and their names can change cell to cell.

 ## Settings Example
 ```json